statgen/pheweb-rg-pipeline/README.md

 # pheweb-rg-pipeline

-Genetic correlation calculation pipeline via summary statistics for PheWeb
+Pipepline for calculating genetic correlations via summary statistics between >1,000 phenotypes in PheWeb.

-Genetic correlation on the observed scale (i.e. not liability scale)
+Genetic correlation is on the observed scale (i.e. not liability scale)

 ## Required tools
 - Snakemake